-What they claim to be, the user name and password to connect to your site's FTP server to your site and navigate to your site's root, which is usually a directory named htdocs, httpdocs, http_docs, public_html or www.
+What they claim to be, the user name and password to connect to your site's FTP server

+The absolute FTP path to your site's root.
+The easiest way to find it is using FileZilla to connect to your site and navigate to your site's root, which is usually a directory named htdocs, httpdocs, http_docs, public_html or www.
 Look at the right hand pane, above the folder tree (Remote site text box).
 Copy it and paste it in the Directory box.